-On Wednesday, 20 February 2019, Whanganui District Council and Arthritis New Zealand will launch the national pilot of the Cycle Forward programme, which aims to get people with arthritis into cycling.
-The launch will be held at 5.00 pm at the i-SITE Visitor Information Centre, at 31 Taupō Quay, Whanganui.
+On Wednesday, 20 February 2019, Whanganui District Council and Arthritis New Zealand launched the national pilot of the Cycle Forward programme, which aims to get people with arthritis into cycling.

-Philip Kearney, Arthritis New Zealand Chief Executive, says, “We’re absolutely thrilled to be coming to Whanganui to launch this programme, which is the first of its kind in New Zealand.
-Guests at the launch will hear information about how cycling can have tremendous benefits for those with arthritis, and there will be the opportunity to view and ride the latest e-bikes”.
+Philip Kearney, Arthritis New Zealand Chief Executive, says, “We were absolutely thrilled to be in Whanganui to launch this programme, which is the first of its kind in New Zealand.
+Guests at the launch heard information about how cycling can have tremendous benefits for those with arthritis”.

 About the programme

-The Cycle Forward programme is looking for 10 participants for the first intake, which begins on Wednesday, 13 March 2019.
+The Cycle Forward programme will begin with 10 participants for the first intake, which begins on Wednesday, 13 March 2019.
 In July 2019, the programme will be evaluated and is expected to be broadened out to a further 20 participants in the second half of 2019.

 “We’re keen to have people from different backgrounds and hope to attract a range of age groups as arthritis affects people of all ages,” says Lori Davis.